 Survey your suppliers for the presence of chemicals of concern in your purchased components.
 In order to reduce your SCIP reporting burden, you can screen out suppliers who confirm they have no chemicals of concern; but be sure to re-survey these suppliers whenever the chemicals of concern list is expanded in the future.

 SCIP is going to require tremendous effort across the globe — billions of euros (and dollars) will be spent on training, data entry and software to facilitate moving an enormous amount of data through the SCIP reporting pipeline.
 It will require complex supply chains to analyze detailed component data in order to report the presence of chemicals of concern so that EU importers and manufacturers can report that data and release it to ECHA.

 Between now and January 5, 2021, your company can prepare by conferring with both the upstream and downstream actors in your supply chain.

 To further strengthen your preparation for SCIP, Tetra Tech can offer expert assistance.
 While SCIP is a new reporting requirement, Tetra Tech has been supporting similar product compliance reporting requirements for over 20 years.
 We have the experience and subject matter expertise to help you navigate the challenges of compliance reporting.

-Before the 2021 SCIP reporting requirement goes into effect, Tetra Tech will have an online self-paced SCIP training you can use to educate your staff on how to complete the data entry requirements.
+Tetra Tech offers an online self-paced SCIP training you can use to educate your staff on how to complete the data entry requirements.
 You can explore our other similar courses for examples of how we are already helping companies with a variety of compliance reporting requirements.